(2008-10-21)

 So, Schwartz introduced a larger space of test functions,

-for which the Fourier transform is well-defined by duality,
+for which the Fourier transform is well-defined by duality, as explained below.

 The support of a function is the